onepanelio/core-docs/docs/installation-guides/eks.md

 opctl apply
 ```

-Once deployment completes, run the following command to get the external IP of Onepanel's gateway:
+Once deployment completes, run the following command to get the external host of Onepanel's gateway:

 ```bash
 kubectl get service istio-ingressgateway -n istio-system
 ```

-This is the IP address you need to point your Wildcard FQDN to in your DNS provider.
+This is the host you need to point your Wildcard FQDN to in your DNS provider.

 :::tip
 Example Wildcard FQDN would be `*.example.com` or `*.subdomain.example.com`